 In August 2016, DOE EM contractors tore down the final portion of the Oak Ridge Gaseous Diffusion Complex.
 This historic milestone marked the first completed demolition of a gaseous diffusion project in the world.
 The original K-25 gaseous diffusion plant began operations in 1942 as part of the Manhattan Project and produced weapons-grade enriched uranium.
 DOE added several more buildings to Oak Ridge diffusion operations during the Cold War, creating a massive complex of buildings to support enrichment activities.
+In 2020, DOE completed the removal of the remaining facilities within the uranium enrichment complex, returning 1,300 acres of land to the community for economic development.
 The site of the gaseous diffusion complex is now known as the East Tennessee Technology Park (ETTP).
-As EM cleans up various ETTP sections, the land is transferred to the city of Oak Ridge and the Community Reuse Organization of East Tennessee for reuse as a brownfield industrial complex.